This manual describes our drainback type solar water heater with the following characteristics:

 Manufacturers’ Warranties (subject to change without notice)

-Steca controls carry a two year warranty.
+Steca controls carry a two-year manufacturer’s warranty.

 Taco pumps have a one-year replacement/repair warranty for the electrical portion and three years for the cartridge, which contains all the moving parts.
-Armstrong/Wilo’s warranty is two years.

-Rheem/Richmond/Eagle Solar water heaters have six-year warranties.
+Phoenix water heaters have one-year overall and six-year tank warranties.

 Most brands of collectors carry a ten-year manufacturer’s warranty against defects or leakage, but not against damage from freezing or outside forces.
 (Homeowner’s insurance covers limb and storm damage.)
 Solar Consultants’ used collectors are warranted for five years against defects or leakage.